RunJiaJi/MagCluster/README.md

 ## Step 4: MGCs visualization
 Final step!
 We are almost there!

-Use Clinker to generate a MGCs figure.
+Use clinker to generate a MGCs figure.
 We recommand to use the `-o` parameter to generate a MGCs alignment file where you can browse the homologous gene similarities among genomes.

 Be Careful!
 If there is complete genome(s) in your dataset, the alignment process will take unreasonable time.
 In that case, we recommand you skip the alignment process with `-na` (no alignment) parameter.